EngineerDogIta/lazy-todolist-nodejs/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Development Guidelines

+- Follow the existing code style
+- Add tests for new features
+- Update documentation as needed
+- Ensure all tests pass before submitting PR
+- Add meaningful commit messages

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.